Jimmy Carter 1976 presidential campaign: Background

 On November 3, 1970, Carter won the Georgia governorship by an almost 20 percent margin.
 During his tenure as governor, he served on the National Governors' Conference's executive committee.
-He was also the campaign chairman for the Democratic National Committee in the 1974 congressional elections.
+He was also the campaign chairman for the Democratic National Committee in the 1974 congressional midterm elections.
 As governor, he signed a revised death-penalty statute that re-introduced that criminal penalty in the state.
-Although he achieved success in protecting the environment and in getting increased funding for schools, his ability to cooperate with Democratic politicians in the legislature is often regarded as wanting, and gained him a reputation as an arrogant governor with a "holier than thou" attitude.
+Another significant achievement was managing to successfully reduce state bureaucracy by merging 300 state agencies into just 22 and the reduced spending resulted in a substantial budget surplus of $116 million (equivalent to about $720 million in 2026) in the Georgia state treasury by the time Carter left the Governor’s mansion.
+Although he also achieved success in protecting the environment and getting increased funding for schools and his ability to cooperate with Democratic politicians in the state legislature is often regarded as demanding, and gained him a reputation as an arrogant governor with a "holier than thou" attitude which made him unpopular among members of the lower and upper house.

-President Richard Nixon had won the 1968 presidential election and was re-elected in 1972.
-But in 1974, he resigned in the wake of the Watergate scandal.
+President Richard Nixon had narrowly won the 1968 presidential election during a period of deep political division and chaos caused by opposition to the Vietnam War and four years later was re-elected in one of the biggest landslide victories in American history in 1972.
+But in 1974, he resigned in the wake of the Watergate scandal in which he was deeply implicated and under the threat of facing impeachment.
 Vice president Gerald Ford ascended to the presidency, becoming the first president to take office without having been elected as either president or vice president, having been appointed after Nixon's first vice president, Spiro Agnew, resigned in the wake of a tax scandal.
 Ford nominated Nelson Rockefeller as his vice president.